tweag/nickel/notes/overriding.md

    commutativity problem per se: we also have to decide that in ordinary merging, custom function wouldn't affect subsequent merges anymore.
 This does raise yet other problems, one being of a good distinctive syntax.
-More generally, it sounds confusing and unsatisfying.
+More generally, it sounds confusing and ad-hoc.

-2. What seems the right, but not trivial solution, would be to symmetrize custom merging and make it "distribute backward" as well, that is (simplifying by forgetting about priority and `lower`/`higher` arguments):
+2. What seems the right, but not trivial solution: symmetrize custom merging and make it "distribute backward" as well.
+That is (simplifying by forgetting about priority and `lower`/`higher` arguments):

    ```nickel
    val1 & val2 & (val3 | merge func)